saxobroko/Saxo_Brokoapp/README.md

 # Saxo_Brokoapp
 Native application for https://saxobroko.com

-#Known Issues
-- Any file that links to https://hub.saxobroko.ga will not resolve
+- Features many of the same things as the website but with a majority of improvements, that may make it to the website.

+# Todo
+- Auto-updater